johnaagelv/EndlessWorlds/README.md

 The team will consist of 100 volunteers from all over the world and each will have the skills needed to survive on a foreign planet ... or die trying.

-A spaceship is being constructed to carry the team in suspended animation and carry resources for a one year.
+A spaceship is being constructed to carry the team in suspended animation and carry resources for one year.
 Within that time the survey team must establish a self-sustained base of operation.

 Travel time to HR 8799 will take less than one year.
 On arrival the survey team and cargo will be offloaded in a secluded location, preferably near a sea,